What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 LEED (Leadership in Energy and Environmental Design) is one of the most well-known sustainable green building rating systems sponsored by USGBC (U.S. Green Building Council).
 Applicable and open to any building type, LEED presents a system that constructs highly efficient, economic, and healthy green buildings.
 Developed in 1994, LEED was intended to drive those in building, construction, and design in pursuit of environmental and sustainable practices in the industry.
 It is a third-party green building certification program that verifies a project designed and built with strategies and components in maximizing sustainability.

-LEED Certified Building refers to buildings that have been designed, built, and maintained using sustainable green building practices.
+LEED Certified Building refers to buildings that have achieved all LEED certification requirements and been designed, built, and maintained using sustainable green building practices.
 LEED-certified buildings are designed and constructed with great emphasis on energy savings, water efficiency, enhanced indoor air quality, and reduced carbon emissions.
 In addition, the project’s overall stewardship of resources and awareness of its impact on the environment are taken into account.

 Why LEED: The Pursuit to Sustainable Construction and Design